 If you primarily run on the roads, trail shoes are probably overkill, and the big lugs can be uncomfortable for running on smooth, hard surfaces.
-If you run most days of the week throughout the year, having a few road and trail shoes could be a good idea to swap throughout your training.
+If you run most days of the week throughout the year, having a few road and trail shoes to rotate during your training is a good idea.
 If you’re looking for a daily workhorse of a road running shoe, the New Balance Fresh Foam X 880v13 is durable and comfortable.

 Different Types of Road Running Shoes

 Finding the best road running shoes can be overwhelming and intimidating.
-Different types of shoes are designed for everyday running, workouts, and racing.
-And within those different categories are shoes with varying levels of cushion, drop, and stability.
+Shoes are designed differently for various tasks, such as everyday running, workouts, and racing.
+And within those different categories are shoes with varying cushion, drop, and stability levels.
 While plenty of road running shoes are specialized for specific situations, the road running shoes in this guide are ideally suited for every day running at a comfortable pace, though they’ll get the job done in a workout or race.
 Lighter and bouncier shoes like the Topo Athletic Cyclone 2 and the Salomon Phantasm will perform a little better in speedier sessions, while the Brooks Ghost 15 and New Balance Fresh Foam X 880v13 are better suited for a relaxed pace.
-The On Cloudsurfer strikes a nice balance of doing both well.
+The On Cloudsurfer and Hoka Clifton 9 strike a nice balance of doing everything well.

 To choose the best road running shoes for your goals, determine what type of runner you are and want to become.
 Are you looking for training shoes to run a few days or more a week?
-Then an everyday trainer like the Brooks Ghost 15 is great.
-Having two or three pairs of shoes to rotate between can help prevent injury and lengthen the life of your shoe by allowing the foam in the midsole to rebound between runs fully.
-If you plan on running faster workouts, like tempos or intervals, or running in races, you’ll also want a pair of lightweight and responsive shoes, like the Saucony Endorphin Speed 3.
+Then, an everyday trainer like the Brooks Ghost 15 is great.
+Having two or three pairs of shoes to choose between can help prevent overuse injuries while keeping your training fun and interesting.
+If you plan on running faster workouts, like tempos or intervals, or running in races, you may want a pair of lightweight and responsive shoes, like the Salomon Phantasm or Topo Athletic Cyclone 2.

-Next, you’ll want to decide on the level of stability and cushion for your shoes.
-We’ll go into more detail for both aspects below, but they’re mostly a personal preference.
+Next, you’ll want to decide on the level of stability and cushion you prefer.
 Generally, low or flat arches respond best to stability shoes, while mid to high arches work best in neutral shoes.
-Note that these are generalities, and it’s best to visit a running store to analyze your feet and gait and where you can try on a pair of shoes before buying them.
+Note that these are generalities, and it’s best to visit a specialty running store for a foot and gait analysis if you can.

 Stability Versus Neutral Running Shoes